 Family members often care for an injured loved one, and despite insurance companies believing that this is a duty of the family member, it is a compensable task.
 Family members will suffer financially, physically and emotionally while providing this care and should receive compensation for their efforts.

 When you work with Cantor Injury Lawyers, your attorney will make sure that there is expert testimony provided to show how much your family members are providing care and the costs associated with that care.
 We feel that everyone who is taking part in your recovery deserves their fair share from the insurance company.

 – Employment Damage

->

-> Determining the actual value of loss of employment earnings requires a skilled attorney, like those at Cantor Crane.
+Determining the actual value of loss of employment earnings requires a skilled attorney, like those at the Cantor team.
 All aspects of the motorcycle accident victims employment and future prospects must be taken into account when a settlement offer is made.

->

-> For instance, if the victim cannot return to their current employer due to the injuries and must accept a new, lower paying position, the insurance company should account for those losses.
+For instance, if the victim cannot return to their current employer due to the injuries and must accept a new, lower paying position, the insurance company should account for those losses.
 If the victim can never return to any type of employment, they must also acknowledge this fact and make an offer that is comparable to what the future earnings would have been for the victim.